winebarrel/terraform-provider-lambdazip/README.md

 Terraform provider creating zip file for AWS Lambda.

-Update base64sha256 only when trigger attribute is updated.
+Update `base64sha256` attribute only when `triggers` attribute is updated.

 ## Usage